apache/skywalking-infra-e2e/docs/en/setup/Configuration-File.md

     interval: 10s   # the interval between two attempts, e.g. 10s, 1m.
   fail-fast: true  # when a case fails, whether to stop verifying other cases.
 This property defaults to true.
   concurrency: false # whether to verify cases concurrently.
 This property defaults to false.
-  batchOutput: true # whether to output the result of verify cases in batch.
-This property defaults to true.
   cases:            # verify test cases
     - actual: path/to/actual.yaml       # verify by actual file path
       expected: path/to/expected.yaml   # excepted content file path